 Home to some of New Zealand’s most vibrant arts communities, West Auckand is full of opportunities to view and experience a range of creative expressions.
 Don’t miss the monthly Titirangi Market on the last Sunday of each month for a diverse range of arts, crafts, tasty treats and live music.
 After you’ve explored the Lopdell Precinct and Titirangi, the McCahon House Museum and Artists’ Residency is a short downhill trip to the east just before French Bay, which inspired many works by Colin McCahon with its south-facing views of the Manukau Harbour.
 In late summer, Titirangi is home to the annual Titirangi Festival of Music and spring is the time for the Going West Books and Writers Festival.

-Further north around Avondale, there is the All Goods Whau Arts Space and their annual Whau Arts Festival, as well as other projects or events organised by the Whau Arts Broker.
+In Avondale, there is the All Goods Whau Arts Space and their annual Whau Arts Festival, as well as other projects or events organised by the Whau Arts Broker.
 Moana Fresh is a great destination gallery and shop in the heart of Avondale.
 Also in the Whau area, nearby New Lynn is worth exploring for its wealth of public sculpture and ceramic history, including the iconic story of Crown Lynn pottery, which is told in displays at the New Lynn Library and the recently opened research centre, Te Toi Uku/The Art of Clay Museum.
 New Lynn is also home to the Charlotte Museum, for impressive collections related to lesbian culture.
 Te Pou, the Auckland home for Maori theatre is located nearby in Henderson.

 Heading towards the West Coast beaches, the Arataki Visitor Centre is generously endowed with beautiful contemporary carvings and information about local iwi, Te Kawerau a Maki, as well as exhibitions, nature displays and hiking information.
 The beach settlement of Piha has the West Coast Gallery for local community artists, and Huia has the Huia Settlers Museum (open Sundays).
 At the northern end of West Auckland, the Corbans Estate Art Centre in Henderson is home to artist studios, performance spaces, a busy programme of classes and workshops, and exhibitions of contemporary art.